epfl-lara/leon/src/sphinx/genc.rst

     + the Scala compiler is responsible for identifying the correct function at each call site;

+  - higher-order functions:

+    + named functions that do not caputre their environment can be used as value;

   - external functions:

     + see ``@cCode.function`` below;

-  - most methods of ``leon.lang.Option`` working with higher-order functions are supported.

 Since strings of characters are currently not (fully) available, in order to generate an executable program, one has to define a main function without any argument, that can optionally return an